 (c) Chiefs of contracting or contract administration offices shall track and assist Contracting officers in the resolution and disposition of those audit recommendations which appear unlikely to be resolved within six months of the date of an audit report.

-(d) Contract Audit Follow Up Monitor
+(d) Contract audit follow up monitor

 (1) The Monitor shall receive new audits and coordinate with Contracting officers, their SCO and the ODASA(P) to resolve and disposition audits in a timely manner.